okTurtles/okturtles.org/src/content/jobs/developer.md

 We're looking for an extremely strong Vue.js developer.
 Someone capable of taking existing designs and creating functioning **pixel-perfect** frontend UIs out of them.

-#### Note on AI

-Do you think you're strong *because you know how to use Claude Opus?* If so, please do not apply.

-While we encourage our developers to use AI to improve their efficiency, we **never** blindly accept the output of AI code at okTurtles.
-It must **always** be thoroughly reviewed by a professional.

-If the AI can write better code than you can without AI assistance, this job isn't for you, please do not waste our time.

-We want someone who can write better frontend code than the best AIs out there.
-Someone who knows how to use AI to their advantage, but not someone who uses it as a crutch to compensate for their own shortcomings.

-We are not hiring an AI.
-We are hiring a human: someone who already possesses the necessary skills to get the job done without AI.

 #### Requirements

 - 3+ years of experience creating websites